-The structure of the measurement system which uses the steady-state method, which is provided by means of a vacuum pump, is presented in the block diagram in Figure 5.
+The structure of the measurement system which uses the steady-state method, provided by means of a vacuum pump, is presented in the block diagram in Figure 5.

-The vacuum pump make ZAMBELLI, type ZB1, is used as the device for creation of airflow.
-The pump is of a small weight (7 kg) and therefore it is suitable both for laboratory and field measurements.
-The pump is of a membrane type and can realize the maximum free flow of 30 1/min.
+The vacuum pump ZAMBELLI, type ZB1, is used as the device for creation of airflow.
+The pump is of a small weight (7 kg) and, therefore, it is suitable both for laboratory and field measurements.
+The pump is of a membrane type and can realize the maximum free flow of 30 l/min.
 The underpressure produced by the pump is higher than 0.773 bar (580 mmHg).
 The pump has two airflow metres, which operates on the principle of the ball rotametre.
-Smaller airflows in the range of 0.2÷6 1/min are measured by means of the smaller rotametre, and higher flows in the range of 5÷30 1/min are measured by means of the bigger rotametre.
+Smaller airflows in the range of $0.2\div 6$ l/min are measured by means of the smaller rotametre, and higher flows in the range of $5\div 30$ l/min are measured by means of the bigger rotametre.
 The maximum flow measurement error is \pm 2%.
 The pump allows the fine control of flow and the stability of flow in the part of the measuring cell which is behind the sample.
 By its characteristics, the pump provides a sufficiently small air velocity so that the measured airflow resistance could not depend on air velocity.
-The pump enables airflow velocity of 0.4·10-3 m/s in the measuring cell, which completely corresponds to the recommendations from the standard SRPS ISO 9053 $(0.5 \cdot 10^{-3} \text{ m/s})$.
+The pump enables airflow velocity of $0.4\cdot10^{-3}$ m/s in the measuring cell, which completely corresponds to the recommendations by the standard SRPS ISO 9053 ($0.5\cdot10^{-3}$ m/s).

 In the measuring cell, the atmospheric pressure is on one side of the sample, and the underpressure produced by the vacuum pump is on the other side of the sample.
-In order to provide conditions for maintaining underpressure, the measuring cell must be well sealed on one side.
+In order to provide the conditions for maintaining underpressure, the measuring cell must be well sealed on one side.
 The differential pressure gauge TESTO 512 is used for measuring the difference in pressures on both sides of the sample.
 This gauge has a measuring range of 0 to 200 Pa with the resolution of 0.1 Pa.
 The equipment used allows measurement of differential pressure up to the accuracy of $\pm 5\%$ of the specified value.